 Methane (CH4) emissions from Arctic lakes are of global concern in a warming world.
-Past Holocene warming provides an opportunity to examine carbon-climate feedbacks that develop over hundreds to thousands of years, but thus far records of past long-term changes in lake CH4 dynamics are rare.
-Here, we demonstrate for the first time that the hydrogen stable isotopic composition of aquatic plant wax records incorporation of CH4 in plant (aquatic moss) biomass.
-Trends in δ 2H and δ 13C values of aquatic plant derived leaf waxes point to widespread and sustained middle Holocene shifts in CH4 cycling at climatically diverse sites across Greenland during millennia of elevated summer temperatures.
-Independent proxies indicate concurrent increases in local primary productivity and decreases in hypolimnetic oxygen.
-These data portend that ongoing warming may promote an enduring shift towards conditions that enhance methanogenesis in many Arctic lakes, including in lakes where these conditions do not exist today.
-This work highlights a previously unrecognized factor influencing δ 2H values of aquatic leaf waxes in some high-latitude lakes, and also draws attention to the role of common aquatic mosses as a potentially important sink of lake CH4 across the Arctic that has yet to be quantified.
+Holocene warming provides an opportunity to examine carbon-climate feedbacks that develop over hundreds to thousands of years of warming, but thus far records that document changes in lake CH4 dynamics in the Arctic are limited.
+Here, we show that Holocene warming led to widespread increases in CH4 in Greenland lakes during the middle Holocene driven by increases in primary production and decreases in oxygen in hypolimnetic water due to stratification.
+We infer changes in CH4 dynamics using δ 2H values of sedimentary moss biomarkers which demonstrate at multiple sites on Greenland a several-thousand-year period during which δ 2Hmoss values are consistent with uptake of CH4-derived H, likely via intracellular H2O and NH4+ supplied by endophytic methanotrophic bacteria that dominated in increasingly stratified lakes.
+These data indicate ongoing warming will promote an enduring shift towards conditions that enhance methanogenesis and increase CH4 in warming Arctic lakes whose geometries are prone to thermal stratification even in lakes where these conditions do not exist today.
+This work also draws attention to a likely role of common aquatic mosses as an important sink of CH4 in lakes across the Arctic.